Bruins clinch playoff berth with 4-0 win over Lightning

 Drew Stafford and Zdeno Chara also scored for the Bruins, who extended their season-high winning streak to six games.
 More importantly, by winning in regulation, Boston guaranteed a return to the postseason after missing out the last two years.

+''It's kind of a nice feeling to be in postseason again,'' Chara said. ''This team battled through some ups and downs throughout the year and it was one of those years where we really had to come together.''

-Boston fans celebrated by cheering throughout the final two minutes.
-After the final horn, the Bruins swarmed Rask following his career-best eighth shutout of the season.
+Boston fans wary of another collapse in the final weeks celebrated by cheering throughout the final two minutes.
+After the final horn, the Bruins skated from the bench and swarmed goalie Tuukka Rask following his career-best eighth shutout of the season.

-Rask faced only four shots in the first period but was ready when the Lightning generated pressure after that.
+''It feels great.
+The city deserves it.
+The organization deserves it and we feel like we deserve it, too,'' said Rask, who stopped 28 shots. ''Everybody can breathe a little bit easier now, but we still have two games left before the real games start.''

+The Bruins haven't lost since Tampa Bay's 6-3 victory in Boston on March 23.

 Andrei Vasilevskiy kept Tampa Bay close with 34 saves.